roarijo89/x-signer/reme.md

     ],
     "tarball_url": "https://api.github.com/repos/DanTheMan827/ios-app-signer/tarball/1.13.1",
     "zipball_url": "https://api.github.com/repos/DanTheMan827/ios-app-signer/zipball/1.13.1",
-    "body": "- added support for ipad\r\n- Thanks to roarijo80 we have a new icon" },
+    "body": "- fix some problems with the popup\r\n- Thanks to roarijo80 we have a new icon" },
 {
   }